UPDATED WITH FINAL BILL PASSED DEC 20

 -- State income tax, local income tax (estimated), property tax deductions

--- Preservation of $10k in property tax deductions in both House and Senate bills
+-- Preservation of $10k in state and local deductions

 -- Standard deduction and whether you should switch